Salable/smol-rag/README.md

         - New vector embeddings are generated and stored.

-This approach ensures that only the current content of a document is stored and queried, preventing outdated information from persisting in the system.l
+This approach ensures that only the current content of a document is stored and queried, preventing outdated information from persisting in the system.

 ## Document Deletion Process